allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 In Web applications modules are HTML page fragments (like AllegroHeader, Cart, Search).
 Each team takes whole responsibility for their product.
 So a team develops not only backend logic but also provides endpoint which serves HTML fragment with their *piece of frontend*.
-Then, HTML page is assembled using some low level server-side include technology like ESI tags.
+Then, HTML page is assembled using some low level server-side includes technology like ESI tags.

 This approach scales well, but the big disadvantage is lack of consistency on the user side.
 Seams between page fragments becomes visible, number of page-level interactions is limited.
-Even in page scope, each page fragment may look or even worse behave in a different way.
+Even in page scope, each page fragment may look, or even worse, behave in a different way.
 Pretty much like the Frankenstein monster.

 **Between Monolith and Frankenstein** there is a whole spectrum of possible architectures.